laurent-lao/z-comp-249-a4-linked-lists/README.md

 ## Assignment Description

-This program manipulates a set of records of cell phoens and performs some operations on these records using linked lists.
+This program manipulates a set of records of cell phones and performs some operations on these records using linked lists.

 ## Requirements